Driving in France: Tips for Americans (What You Need to Know)

 Is it easy to drive in France?

 The good news is that you’ll drive on the right-hand side of the road.
-The types of roads you’ll encounter are similar to roads in the United States.
+The types of roads you’ll encounter are similar to those in the United States.

 Types of roads